AustinWinnett/WordPress-Themes/README.md

-## Description
+## Overview

 These are custom WordPress themes I have developed.
 They each require some plugins, most commonly Advanced Custom Fields and Custom Post Types UI.
-The FOCC one will require Contact Form 7.
+I tend to use `_s`, or `underscores`, as a starter theme, and work from there.
+Go check it out at http://underscores.me.
+Honestly, the themes currently listed here are not that flexible, so I don't recommend you using them for your site unless you're going to do some work on them.